AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 - The customer's decision to select or clear the _Remember Me_ checkbox
 - When the persistent cookie is cleared

 When a persistent cookie is applied, a `Not Jane Smith?` link appears in the page header.
 This prompt gives the customer the ability to terminate the persistent session and start working as a guest, or to log in as a different customer.
-The system retains a record of the shopping cart contents, even if the customer later uses different devices to shop in your store.
+The system retains a record of the shopping cart contents, even if the registered customer later logs in on different devices to shop in your store.
 For example, a customer can add an item to the cart from a laptop computer, add more items from a mobile device, and complete the checkout process from a tablet.

-There is a separate independent persistent cookie for each browser.
+There is a separate independent persistent cookie for each browser if the customer checked the _Enable Remember Me_ checkbox when logging in.
 If the customer uses multiple browsers while visiting your store during a single, persistent session, changes made in one browser are reflected in any other browser upon page refresh.
 While the persistent shopping cart is enabled, your store creates and maintains a separate persistent cookie for each browser that is used by a customer to log in or create an account.

+>[!NOTE]
+>
+>To ensure cart synchronization across multiple devices, it's crucial that customers log in on each new device they use for shopping.
+This login process activates the persistent cookie specific to that device, enabling seamless cart updates and synchronization.

 ### Example: An open session on a shared computer

 Jane is finishing her holiday shopping with a persistent session.
 She adds a present for John to her cart, and something for her mother.
-Then she goes to the kitchen for a snack.
+Then she goes to the kitchen for a snack and her log-in session expires.

 John sits down at the computer to do some quick shopping while Jane is in the kitchen.
 Without noticing the `Not Jane Smith?` link at the top of the page, he finds a nice present for Jane and adds it to the cart.
 When he goes to check out and logs in as himself, both items in Jane's cart are added to his cart.
 John is in such a hurry that he does not notice the additional items during _Order Review_, and submits the order.
 Jane's cart is now empty, and John bought all the gifts.

 ### Remember Me

-Customers can select the _Remember Me_ checkbox on the login page to save the contents of their shopping carts.
+Customers can select the _Remember Me_ checkbox on the login page to save the contents of their shopping carts when the log-in session expires.

 | Remember Me? |  Result |
 | ------------ |  ------ |